google/eddystone/eddystone-uid/tools/txeddystone-uid/README.md

 Import the `TxEddystone-UID` project in this directory into Android Studio and select `Run > Run app`.

-A pre-build APK is available in the [project's releases](https://github.com/google/eddystone/releases).
+A pre-built APK is available in the [project's releases](https://github.com/google/eddystone/releases).